- Devices are types of technology that usually connect to the internet, such as a smartphone, tablet, or computer

 Smartphones, tablets and computers

-Smartphones, tablets, and computers can be used to give people with disabilities to make more things possible.
+Smartphones, tablets, and computers make more things possible and supports people with disabilities.
 These devices connect to the internet, and most have a touch screen.

 Settings and apps can be changed or added to help you do things like: